 The Northern Michigan C. S. Lewis Festival welcomes you to our annual celebration of the life and works of the man who created Narnia.
 Taking place during October and November in the Petoskey, Michigan area on Little Traverse Bay, events including music and theater performances, school and library programs, scholarly lectures, community discussion groups, and more.

-Introducting the C. S. Lewis Festival 2014 theme, A Quest for Meaning
+C. S. Lewis Festival 2014 theme: A Quest for Meaning

 Larry Wood 2013 C. S. Lewis Sermon Available

 Larry Wood delivered a sermon based on C. S. Lewis on October 13 at First Presbyterian Church Harbor Springs and has generously allowed us to post the text of his talk in our library.

 Are you new to the C. S. Lewis Festival?
 Click on the following links to learn more about what we do.